deeptestai/genai_tigs/README.md

-# An Empirical Comparison of Test Input Generators for Image Classifiers
+# Generative Deep Learning Models for Test Input Generation
   <p align="justify">This repository contains the source code and test generation input data of the paper “ An Empirical Comparison of Test Input Generators for Image Classifiers” by ……….</p>

 ## Motivation: